MariaLundgren/CO-OP-Game-Review/TESTING.md

 #### User stories testing Edit Title

 - I want to be able to edit a game title that I have added.
     - On the edit title page the user can make changes on a game title that has been added by the user.
+- I should not be able to edit the game titles or reviews that others have shared.
+    - On the edit title page there are security so that the user can't edit a game title if they aren't a registed user that are logged in to their account, if another user has created that game title or if the title has alrady been deltet fom the db.

 #### Manual testing of Edit Title